 If you want to learn to play now, read the rules in a simple cartoon format.

-For some more information about Go, see this Introduction to Go.
+For more about Go, see this Introduction to Go.

-If you want to join us, go to this membership page.
-You can join at any time of the year and get a full 12 months membership.
-We think it is very good value!
-Amongst other things you will get:
+If you want to join the BGA, go to this membership page.
+You can join at any time of the year and get a full 12 months' membership.
+You can select to receive your own printed copy of British Go Journal every 3 months (Youth UK Rate category) or just receive a link to access an online PDF version (Youth Online Rate category).
+This latter is the cheaper option - we think it is very good value!

-There is a lot more information about us and Go generally, on our website.
+There is a lot more information about us and Go generally, on our main website.